Town Hall railway station, Sydney

-Town Hall railway station is a heritage-listed underground commuter rail station located in the centre of the Sydney central business district in New South Wales, Australia.
+Town Hall railway station is a heritage-listed underground suburban rail station located in the centre of the Sydney central business district in New South Wales, Australia.
 The station opened on 28 February 1932.
 It is named after the Sydney Town Hall, located directly above the station.

 History

 The station is built on the site of Sydney's earliest colonial cemetery, the Old Sydney Burial Ground.
 In 2008, part of this cemetery was being excavated from under the Town Hall.

 The station opened on 28 February 1932 and was built with six platforms, which were split over two levels with three platforms on each level.
 When the station opened, only four of the platforms were in use: platforms 1, 2 and 3 on the upper level and platform 6, served by escalators, on the lower level.
 The other two platforms were built in preparation for a proposed western suburbs line from the city to Gladesville, as envisaged under the Bradfield scheme.
 This line was never built, and the platforms (4 and 5) remained disused until incorporated into the Eastern Suburbs line when it opened in June 1979.

 The station concourse had a major restructure in 2005 when the shops inside were closed to make way for the increasing crowds.

 During a refurbishment of the station in 2014, a sign pointing to an air-raid shelter was uncovered on a staircase leading to Platforms 1 and 2.
 It has been encased in a Perspex casing.